 This is one more data screen and includes a couple of data fields that you can customize with the information you want (so you don't have to leave that screen).

 However, it depends a lot on the quality of the cartography, in this case from Garmin.
 In my outings I have found that it is not well calculated and there are areas in the graph where it applies ups and downs.
 The reality is that it is a constant uphill.
 Therefore neither the remaining positive meters nor the exact profile of the route coincide.

-But well, although the data was not accurate in my particular case is a help to be grateful, especially because you see what you have left in this rise and at any time you can know what lies ahead, even if it is simply "approximate".
+But well, although the data were not accurate in my particular case is a welcome help, especially because you see what you have left in this climb and at any time podrue know what lies ahead, even if only "approximate" mode.